 |*** No appeals/petitions to this process will be accepted.|

-Courses may be subject to taxes as defined by the Internal Revenue Service.
+Please Note: Courses may be subject to taxes as defined by the Internal Revenue Service.
 The portion of employer-provided tuition assistance that is in excess of $5,250 per year will be taxed as part of an employee’s personal income.
-This tax assessment is usually entered on the “third paycheck of the month” during the fall.
-Remember, the third paycheck of the month has only limited deductions.
+This tax assessment is usually entered during the fall, after October and split over two pay periods.
 Applicable taxes (e.g. Social Security, Medicare, Federal Withholding Tax) are calculated and deducted for the tuition in excess of $5,250 and reduce the employee’s net paycheck for that pay period.
 Employees are responsible for any individual tax liability that may result from participation in this tuition program and should refer any tax questions to their personal tax advisor.

 - University’s Responsibilities

 For courses taken at UF and any other state university, the university shall be responsible for the payment of: